Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ### Bones

 A sprinklekit’s bone structure is comprised of dense, but brittle bone strudel that is modified by magic in order to resist extremely powerful blows.
-The Sprinklekit’s bone structure’s purpose evolution, as it advanced overtime was to minimize the amount of breaks; the trade off being that dislocations or small fractures were still prevalent, as these bones resist shattering by dispersing impact and self-repairing small cracks through the use of the blood inside of their body.
-Magical coding inside allows for the body to replicate and attach itself to the bone structure, thus makong the regenerative process much more easier to perform.
+The bone structure’s purpose is that it minimizes the amount of breaks; the trade off being that dislocations or small fractures are more prevalent.

-Considering their body is made from a special form of icecream that is sort of liquid, dislocated bones “Plop” back into place over a given period of time.
+Considering their blood is a compound made from a special form of icecream, the semi-liquid form plops these bones back into place over a given period of time.
 They do this through the flesh forcefully pressing against the bones involuntarily.

-A Sprinklekit's icy bones act like a load-bearing frame, keeping the body intact like a chassis.
  Since organs aren't needed, the skeleton doesn't need to protect lungs or a heart.
 Instead, a hollow, latticed structure in place that makes the bones lighter, more flexible, and more efficient at distributing force.
-Instead of solid mass, the interwoven framework spreads stress across multiple paths, reducing the chance of fractures.
+A Sprinklekit's icy bones act like a load-bearing frame, keeping the body intact like a chassis.
+So instead a sprinklekit’s structure being just solid mass, the interwoven framework spreads stress across multiple paths, reducing the chance of fractures.
 This design enhances durability under impact, allows for faster movement, and provides more space for magical energy flow or structural regeneration, making the bones resilient and adaptive rather than purely rigid.

 As for a sprinklekit’s spine, a segmented column of interlocking icy rings or ridges allows mobility via magical suspension, hovering slightly apart and linked by magical energy.

+### Tail

 The rounded, scoop-shaped midsection of the sprinklekit is a joint that connects both the coney tail to the back of the waist.
 Internally, it contains a circular lattice ring, almost like a frozen vertebral disc, made from layered magical ice spirals that allow rotation, wagging, and coiling of the cone tail.
 The lattice here isn't rigid.
 Instead, it’s accordion-like, expanding and contracting as needed, enabling smooth movement without snapping or shattering, sort of like how the tail end of a rattlesnake works.